NVIDIA/aistore/docs/auth_node_join.md

 joining an already-formed cluster is the opposite case: it must be provisioned with the credential before it starts - see
 [Adding, Restarting, and Administratively Joining Nodes](#adding-restarting-and-administratively-joining-nodes).

-On v5.0, the final configuration update is persisted but remains a runtime no-op.
-It can be performed in advance of the all-node v5.1 upgrade.

 ## Enabling Protection on an Existing Cluster